Lycosuchus: Research history

 CGS M793 is the stratigraphically highest (and therefore the youngest) occurrence of Lycosuchus in the fossil record, coming from the Drie Kop 396 farm in the uppermost Poortjie Member (uppermost Lycosuchus-Eunotosaurus SZ of the Endothiodon AZ).
 By contrast, the stratigraphically lowest specimens are CGS MJF 68 and BP/1/7162.
 The former was discovered on the Uitzigt 171 farm to the north of Victoria West in the uppermost Abrahamskraal Formation.
 BP/1/7162 was discovered on the Hilary farm in Jansenville of the Eastern Cape Province.
 Historically, the equivalent strata from the Eastern Cape was regarded as a separate formation, the Koonap Formation, but it has recently been incorporated into the Abrahamskraal Formation.
 Both localities correspond to the uppermost Tapinocephalus AZ, defined as the Diictodon-Styracocephalus SZ.
-These lowest localities are stratigraphically close to the boundary of—and therefore can only slightly older than—the Capitanian mass extinction event between the Abrahamskraal and Teekloof formations, which is radiometrically dated to approximately 260.259 ± 0.081 million years ago.
+These lowest localities are stratigraphically close to the boundary of—and therefore can only be slightly older than—the Capitanian mass extinction event between the Abrahamskraal and Teekloof formations, which is radiometrically dated to approximately 260.259 ± 0.081 million years ago.
 The upper boundary of the Eunotosaurus-Lycosuchus SZ—and so the last occurrence of Lycosuchus—is less precisely constrained, but is thought to be between 259 and 258 million years ago.
 This range therefore also crosses the Guadalupian/Lopingian boundary (i.e. from the middle to the late Permian), which is accepted as 259.51 ± 0.21 million years ago by the International Commission on Stratigraphy as of December 2024.